Between an Arena and a Sports Bar: Online Chats of eSports Spectators: Data and Methods

 Ford et al. suggested that massive chats would contain fewer unique voices and be less polyphonic.
 In our case, the number of voices (i.e., the number of topics) is predefined and constant.
 However, we can estimate and test the relation between the number of viewers in chat and topical inequality.

 We applied Spearman's correlation test to test the hypothesis that topics in larger chats would be less equally distributed.

-We also assessed differences in Gini coefficient between stages using Kruskal-Wallis test and Pairwise Mann-Whitney U-test to investigate if the topical inequality depends on the context of the chat.
+We also assessed differences in Gini coefficient between stages using Kruskal-Wallis test and post hoc Dunn's test to investigate if the topical inequality depends on the context of the chat.